Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/system-architecture/algorithms.md

 The _Palette Similarity_ of IMG _target_ and _candidate_rec_ with 3 RGB values each, is calculated as follows

-For each of the colors in the _target_ IMG, calculate its similarity to a list of whites, greys, and skin tones to determine how much weight to give the color in the the recommendation.
-The similarity is calculated by the minimum euclidean distance between the (R,G,B) point of the _target_ IMG and the (R,G,B) point values list of color tones.
+For each of the colors in _target_ , calculate its similarity to a list of whites, greys, and skin tones to determine how much weight to give the color in the the recommendation.
+A color is considered less influential to match on if it is close to a white color, grey color, or a common skin tone color.
+The similarity is calculated by a weighted average of the minimum euclidean distance between the (R,G,B) points of the _target_ IMG and the (R,G,B) points of the _candidate_rec image.
 #### Mongo Pipeline
 The Mongo Pipeline can be described as followed.